-Unlike other MBA programs, the Broad Executive MBA at Michigan State offers a no-hassle, no-surprises, all-inclusive tuition package.
+Unlike other MBA programs, the Broad Executive MBA at Michigan State offers a no-hassle, no-surprises, tuition package.
 The following expenses are incorporated into the overall cost of the program:

 All admitted students are required to pay the non-refundable enrollment deposit to reserve their seat in the EMBA program.
 This enrollment deposit is applied to the first tuition payment.
 Tuition is billed in five equal installments at the beginning of every semester.